tu-darmstadt-ros-pkg/hector_vehicle_launch/hector_sensor_proc_launch/launch/README.md

 #### `radiation_msg_val_min`
 **Type:** Float.
 **Default:** `0.0`.
 Defines the smallest value that the radiation sensor measures during the run.
-More information about the radiation sensor extreme values see [here](#radiation-sensor-extreme-values).
+More information about the radiation sensor extreme values see [bellow](#radiation-sensor-extreme-values).

 #### `radiation_msg_val_max`
 **Type:** Float.
 **Default:** `100000.0`.
 Defines the largest value that the radiation sensor measures during the run.
-More information about the radiation sensor extreme values see [here](#radiation-sensor-extreme-values).
+More information about the radiation sensor extreme values see [bellow](#radiation-sensor-extreme-values).

 #### `radiation_bearing_vector_num`
 **Type:** Integer.